mbannert/timeseriesdb/README.md

 # {timeseriesdb}: Manage Time Series Data with R and PostgreSQL

 {timeseriesdb} maps R time series objects to PostgreSQL database relations for permanent storage.
-Instead of writing time series to spreadsheet files or .RData files on disk, {timeseriesdb} uses a set of PostgreSQL relations which allows to store data alongside extensive, context aware, multi-lingual meta information. {timeseriesdb} was originally designed with official statistics in mind which are typically published on a monthly, quarterly or yearly basis, but it can also handle time series of irregular frequency {timeseriesdb} is optimized to handle updates of large parts of a time series caused by data revisions such as GDP revisions.
+Instead of writing time series to spreadsheet files or .RData files on disk, {timeseriesdb} uses a set of PostgreSQL relations which allows to store data alongside extensive, context aware, multi-lingual meta information. {timeseriesdb} was originally designed with official statistics in mind which are typically published on a monthly, quarterly or yearly basis, but it can also handle time series of irregular frequency.
+As opposed to many IoT based approaches, {timeseriesdb} is not optimized to append as fast as possible but to handle updates of large parts of a time series caused by data revisions such as GDP revisions.

 ## Why {timeseriesdb} ?

+{timeseriesdb} is ...

+- is lite weight but powerful.
+- built entirely based on license cost free open source components
+- is tailored to the needs of Official and Economic Statistics
+-

 ## What Does {timeseriesdb} NOT DO ?